MCP Servers for Design: How Sailop Integrates with Any AI Agent

 What Is MCP?

-Model Context Protocol is an open standard that lets AI agents call external tools during a conversation.
-Instead of the agent doing everything from memory, it can reach out to specialized servers for specific capabilities.
+Model Context Protocol is an open standard that lets an AI agent call external tools mid-conversation.
+Instead of answering from memory, the agent reaches out to a specialized server for a specific capability and gets a precise answer back.

-Think of it like a plugin system for AI.
-The agent says "I need to check if this color is in the AI blue range" and the MCP server responds with a precise answer.
-The agent does not need to know the rule.
-The server knows the rule.
+It is a plugin system for AI.
+The agent says "is #3b82f6 in the AI blue range?" and the MCP server replies "yes, hue 217, shift below 200 or above 290."
+The agent does not carry the rule.
+The server owns it.

-User → AI Agent → MCP Server → Tool Result → AI Agent → ResponseMCP is supported by Claude Code, Cursor, Windsurf, and a growing list of AI coding tools.
-If your agent supports MCP, it supports Sailop.
+User → AI Agent → MCP Server → Tool Result → AI Agent → ResponseMCP ships in Claude Code, Cursor, Windsurf, Zed, and a growing list of agents.
+If yours speaks MCP, it speaks Sailop.

 Sailop's 8 MCP Tools

-Sailop exposes eight tools through its MCP server.
-Each one handles a specific aspect of design quality.
+Sailop exposes eight tools over its MCP server.
+Each one handles one slice of design quality.

 Tool 1: scan

 The primary tool.
-It takes a file path or directory and returns the full DNA scan result.
+Hand it a file or directory and it returns the full DNA scan.

 {